husthunterpy01/husthunterpy01/README.md

 - 🌱 Currently, I am embarking on the Master Program of Information Technology at [The University of Western Australia](CjwKCAjw_4S3BhAAEiwA_64Yho_M5EntpygeLxLX3Y_hq9Bg7ymv2uCfw5VRNMOxqZL3aPe_dx2MyBoCXKsQAvD_BwE), a top 100 university in [QS Ranking](https://www.topuniversities.com/universities/university-western-australia), with the specialization in Artificial Intelligence.
 - My main techstack focuses on C#, SQl Server and Python for Backend and AI development, but I can also work minorly with Angular, NodeJS for web development and Spark, AWS Service for data pipeline maintenance
 - 📅 For the time being, I have shifted my career path to Data Engineering, NLP, LLM and further Mlops development.
- - 🚵 I am seeking for a chance to horn my practical skills through project, open source contribution or non-profit technological project, which will act as a precursor to make an advancement in my career as a Software Engineer with the focus on Data and AI engineering remotely.
+ - 🚵 I am seeking for a chance to horn my practical skills through project, open source contribution or non-profit technological project, which will act as a precursor to make an advancement in my career as a Software Engineer with the focus on Data and AI engineering.

 # 💻 Tech Stack: